aws-ia/terraform-aws-globalnetwork/README.md

 This solution provides customers with a set of opinionated Terraform modules that deploys and automates the configuration of one or more AWS Transit Gateway(s).

+Today, this solution supports three key architecture types;

+-   **A Single Transit GatewayLayer Three/Transitive Network(s)**

+    -   This option deploys a single transit gateway and shares it throughout the customer AWS Organization

+-   **Multiple Transit Gateways Deployed Across Multiple AWS Regions**

+    -   This option creates an AWS Transit Gateway in multiple AWS Regions
+    -   Customers can enable a transit gateway peer between both AWS Transit Gateways

+-   **Globally Meshed Network of AWS Transit Gateways**

+    -   This deployment option deploys an AWS Transit Gateway in each AWS Region and establishes a transit gateway peering connection between all transit gateways deployed by this solution.

-Within the variables.tf file is a set of boolean maps that customers tune to deploy several types of transit gateway configuration.
+Within the variables.tf file is a set of boolean maps that customers can tune to deploy any of the above configuration type.
-These controls makes it easy for a customer to go from no transit gateway to a globally meshed network of AWS Transit Gateways with IPSec VPNs termination.
+These controls make it easy for a customer to go from no transit gateway to a globally meshed network of AWS Transit Gateways with IPSec VPN termination and automatic VPN attachment route propagation.

 The solution presented is highly opinionated.
 Within this opinion is room for a customer to achieve the desired configuration as along as the feature is available within this solution.
 That said, with this solution comes with a set of custom items.
 They are as followed: